 Danielle is an Environmental Consultant, with experiences in Marine Protected Area management and stakeholder engagement.
 Danielle completed a MSc in Fisheries Biology at James Cook University in Australia and a BSc in Life Sciences, with a Marine Biology Specialization, at St. George's University in Grenada.

-Jody is a PhD Candidate at the University of Waterloo in Canada.
-Her work focuses on how changes in environmental conditions, whether driven by climate or land use activities, affect biological communities.
+Jody's work focuses on how changes in environmental conditions, whether driven by climate or land use activities, affect biological communities.
 Jody is broadly interested in connecting resource managers to both best-practices from the primary literature and personnel with expertise relevant to their knowledge gaps.

 Ezra is an environmental consultant, with experience in Project Management, she has been working with a number of coastal communities, non-profit, governmental and non-Governmental organizations in Grenada and the Eastern Caribbean Region for over 7 years.
 Ezra in the final stages of a Masters in Natural Resources Management at the University of Manitoba; she is also a graduate from the Wildlife Conservation Biology Program at St. George's University.